IMPROVE THE WAY YOU COOK

-Heat a pan and apply some Horio Classic olive oil on pleurotus.
+Heat a pan and apply some Horio Koroneiki variety olive oil to the Pleurotus mushrooms.
 Grill for 3-8 minutes, according to their size.

-Alternatively, cover a pan with a baking paper and cook in preheated oven for about 20 minutes.
+Alternatively, cover a pan with baking paper and cook in preheated oven for about 20 minutes.

-Spread pleurotus on a plate.
+Spread the Pleurotus on a plate.
 Mix some TOP Balsamic vinegar with some Horio Classic olive oil and drizzle mushrooms with this mixture.
 Serve.

 Recipes with mushrooms